The tiny change that can put your content marketing campaign in motion.

 6. Add conversion pixels and Google Tag Manager (GTM) code: make sure you add conversion pixels to your landing pages related to the channel you are running paid campaigns from.
 Facebook, for example, optimizes your campaigns based on these conversion pixels “firing” upon a completed action, effectively lowering your cost-per-lead.
 Also, placing Googles GTM code will add an extra layer of tracking for you.

 Want more helpful tips?
 Get in touch with us here.
-818 Agency provides creative B2B content marketing and social advertising campaigns to Fortune 500 companies and growth-oriented startups.
+818 Agency produces creative content and paid marketing campaigns for events, conferences, and business brands.